This guide is a practical introduction to using Vespa nearest neighbor search query operator and how to combine nearest

 process_file(filename)

-A schema is a configuration of a document type and what we should compute over it.
+A schema is a configuration of a document type and additional synthetic fields and ranking configuration.

-For this application we define a document type called track.
+For this application, we define a track document type.

 Write the following to app/schemas/track.sd: